Load NYSE Stock Prices into SXT

 Biscuits are self-describing authorizations that can be verified by the network, and used to share access to resources (tables, views, etc.) on the Space and Time network.

-Biscuits are created locally (client) with the table's Private key, and verified on the network (server) with the table's Public key.
+Biscuits are created locally (client) using the Private Key of the database object (table or view), which is then verified on the network (server) with the object's Public key.

 The process of creating a biscuit looks like: